isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-blazing-a-trail-the-fight-for-womens-rights-in-singapore.md

 <br><br>
 Her involvement in the women’s movement in India culminated in her nomination in 1934 as the country’s representative at the All Asian Women’s Conference on women’s rights at the League of Nations in Geneva.
 In 1941, Fozdar delivered peace lectures to the riot-torn Indian city of Ahmedabad on the instructions of Mahatma Gandhi, leader of the Indian independence movement against British rule, who called her “his daughter”.
 <br><br>
 Fozdar passed away from cancer on 2 February 1992 in Singapore, leaving behind three sons and two daughters; her husband had died in 1958.
 Her personal collection comprising newspaper clippings, letters, correspondences, minutes of meetings, receipts and invoices are on loan to the National Library Board for digitisation by her son Jamshed.
-These are found in the library’s Jamshed & Parvati Fozdar Collection.
+These are found in the library’s Jamshed &amp; Parvati Fozdar Collection.
 </div>
 <br>
 <div style="background-colour: #fff6ba; padding: 20px; margin: 20px; background:#fff6ba">